ingmarh/backbone.viewcache/README.md

 ## Installation

-In a browser, include the plugin after jQuery, Underscore (or an equivalent library such as Lo-Dash), and Backbone have been included.
+In a browser, include the plugin after jQuery, Underscore (or an equivalent library such as lodash), and Backbone have been included.

 ``` html
 <script src="backbone.viewcache.js"></script>
 ```

-*Backbone.ViewCache* can also be loaded as an [AMD module][amd] or required in CommonJS-like environments (like Node) – e.g. for use with [Require.js][requirejs] or [Browserify][browserify].
+*Backbone.ViewCache* can also be loaded as an [AMD module][amd] or required in CommonJS-like environments (like Node) – e.g. for use with [RequireJS][requirejs] or [Browserify][browserify].
 It can be installed using the [Bower package manager][bower].

 ``` bash
 bower install backbone.viewcache --save